A fresh look at nonsmooth Levenberg--Marquardt methods with applications to bilevel optimization: Notation and preliminaries

 In order to construct numerical methods for the computational solution of nonsmooth equations, one has to choose a suitable concept of generalized differentiation.
 Typically, the idea of semismoothness is used for that purpose, see \cite{Mifflin1977,QiSun1993}.
 Here, however, we strike a different path and exploit the notion of Newton-differentiability, see \cite{HintermuellerItoKunisch2002,Ulbrich2002}, whose origins can be found in infinite-dimensional optimization.
 The latter has the inherent advantage that, in contrast to semismoothness, it is defined for non-Lipschitz functions and enjoys a natural calculus which follows the lines known from standard differentiability.
 These beneficial features have been used recently in order to solve stationarity conditions of complementarity-constrained optimization problems which can be reformulated as systems of discontinuous equations, see \cite{HarderMehlitzWachsmuth2021}.

-Let us start with the formal definition of Newton differentiability before presenting some essential calculus rules.
+Let us start with the formal definition of Newton-differentiability before presenting some essential calculus rules.
 Most of this material is taken from the recent contribution \cite[Section~2.3]{HarderMehlitzWachsmuth2021}. \begin{definition} Let $\calF\colon\R^p\to\R^q$ and $D_N\calF\colon\R^p\to\R^{q\times p}$ be given mappings and let $M\subset\R^p$ be nonempty.
 We say that \begin{enumerate} \item $\calF$ is Newton-differentiable on $M$ with Newton-derivative $D_N\calF$ whenever for each $z\in M$, we have

 \item $\calF$ is Newton-differentiable on $M$ of order $\alpha\in(0,1]$ with Newton-derivative $D_N\calF$ whenever for each $z\in M$, we have

 \end{enumerate} \end{definition}

 We note that the Newton-derivative of a mapping $\calF\colon\R^p\to\R^q$ is not necessarily uniquely determined if $\calF$ is Newton-differentiable on some set $M\subset\R^p$.
 It can be easily checked that any continuously differentiable function $\calF\colon\R^p\to\R^q$ is Newton-differentiable on $\R^p$ when $D_N\cal F:=\calF'$ is chosen.
 If, additionally, $\calF'$ is locally Lipschitz continuous, then the order of Newton-differentiability is $1$.